osrf-migration/vrx-wiki/tutorials/vrx_tasks_2019.md

         * Allowable values are "red", "green", "blue" and "yellow"
 1. Dock in the bay displaying the symbol that corresponds to the correct color sequence.

 For further details on either task, see "4.3.2.
-Task 5: Scan-the-code and Dock" in the Competition and Task Descriptions  (link coming), or refer to the [scan and dock scoring plugin](https://bitbucket.org/osrf/vrx/src/default/vrx_gazebo/include/vrx_gazebo/scan_dock_scoring_plugin.hh)
+Task 5: Scan-the-code and Dock" in the [Competition and Task Descriptions] (https://bitbucket.org/osrf/vrx/downloads/VRX%202019%20Task%20Descriptions_v1.1.pdf), or refer to the [scan and dock scoring plugin](https://bitbucket.org/osrf/vrx/src/default/vrx_gazebo/include/vrx_gazebo/scan_dock_scoring_plugin.hh)